 Find the right igniter for your furnace and more with Repair Clinic

 Looking for a replacement igniter for your furnace?
-Repair Clinic makes it as easy as finding the right flame sensor, pressure switch, draft inducer fan motor, gas valve, or control board.
+Repair Clinic makes it as easy as finding the right furnace parts, like a flame sensor, pressure switch, draft inducer fan motor, gas valve, or control board.
 Enter the full model number of your furnace in the Repair Clinic website search bar, then use the part category and part title filters to locate the specific part you need.
 Regardless of which replacement part you’re looking for, you’ll want to make sure it’s one that works with your particular unit, whether you own a Bryant, Lennox, Goodman, Rheem, York, Coleman, Ruud, Heil, or Payne heating and cooling product.